Mets stumble in their playoff push with 3-2 loss to Reds

+Cincinnati took a 2-0 lead in the first against Zack Wheeler on RBI infield singles by José Iglesias and Aristides Aquino.
+After a leadoff single and a walk, Frazier allowed Eugenio Suárez’s potential double-play grounder to bounce off his glove for an error, loading the bases with no outs.

+Aquino followed with his chopper, a ball that appeared to be foul but was ruled fair by third base umpire Mark Ripperger.
+One out later, Iglesias singled to drive in the second run.

-With the score 2-2, Justin Wilson (4-2) walked José Iglesias with one out in the eighth and José Peraza blooped a single to right.
+With the score 2-2, Justin Wilson (4-2) walked Iglesias with one out in the eighth and José Peraza blooped a single to right.
 Seth Lugo relieved and struck out pinch-hitter Curt Casali, and Colón grounded a curveball up the middle.

+“The Mets gave me a chance after I left Atlanta,” said Colón, a former Met.
+“Those guys over there probably hate me now, but I have a lot of love for those guys.
+It comes full circle.”

 Joel Kuhnel (1-0), a 24-year-old right-hander who made his big league debut last month, got the final out of the eighth for his first major league win.
-Raisel Iglesias struck out Robinson Canó, Wilson Ramos and Michael Confortoin order for his 34th save in 39 chances.
+Raisel Iglesias struck out Robinson Canó, Wilson Ramos and Michael Conforto in order for his 34th save in 39 chances.

 At 73-82, Cincinnati assured its first season with fewer than 90 losses since 2014.

-A day after hitting his 50th homer, Mets rookie Pete Alonso went 0 for 4 and stranded the bases loaded in the fifth when he struck out.
+A day after hitting his 50th homer, Mets rookie Pete Alonso went 0 for 4 and stranded the bases loaded in the fifth when he struck out, right after Jeff McNeil took a called third strike.
+McNeil and Nimmo also struck out in the third, stranding a runner on third base,

-Cincinnati took a 2-0 lead in the first against Zack Wheeler on RBI infield singles by José Iglesias and Aristides Aquino.
-The Reds took advantage when former Red Todd Frazier allowed Joey Votto’s potential double-play grounder to bounce off his glove for an error, then was slow to throw to first on Aquino’s grounder down the line.
-The ball appeared to be foul but was ruled fair by third base umpire Mark Ripperger.

 Wheeler, eligible for free agency after the World Series, allowed one earned run in seven innings for the third straight start, the last two without a decision.
 He gave up seven hits.